pr0ggy/kanta/README.md

 Fails if the subject of validation is not an object containing the given property.
 If the value expected argument is non-null, validation will fail if the value of the property is not strictly equal.
 Note that this method will first check for the existence of a property getter in the format `get<PropertyName>` before attempting to access the property directly.

 ## Explicitly Passing/Failing a Test
-In some tests, scenarios arise where it makes sense to pass/fail explicitly, so functions are available for this:
+In some tests, scenarios arise where it makes sense to pass/fail explicitly, so functions are available for  within the `Kanta\Validation` namespace:
-#### Kanta\Validation\Pass()
+#### pass()
 A no-op...because Kanta is exception-based, this function is just for readability within a given test case.
 #### fail($message)
 Explicitly throws a `Kanta\Validation\AssertionFailureException` instance with the given message.